MEng Automotive Engineering (Loughborough University)

 Reed, J.P., Chen, R., Dudfield, C., Adcock., P., 2010.
 A multi-function compact fuel reforming reactor for fuel cell applications.
 Fuel, 89(5), pp.949-957.

-Currently engaged on the FLEXIS project under WP5: Hydrogen Energy Storage and WP6: Sustainable Production and Purification of Hydrogen Syngas, BioH2 and BioCH4
+Engaged on the ERDF – Welsh Government funded Flexible Integrated Energy Systems (FLEXIS) project under WP5: Hydrogen Energy Storage and WP6: Sustainable Production and Purification of Hydrogen Syngas, BioH2 and BioCH4

 Engaged on the A4B funded Knowledge Transfer Centre for Advanced Anaerobic Processes and Biogas Systems (KTC AAPBS) to develop and deploy FT-NIRS as a monitoring and control system for anaerobic digestion systems.

-Engaged in the LCRI WEST project to develop training materials and courses in the area of Hydrogen and Fuel Cells.
+Engaged on the LCRI WEST project to develop training materials and courses in the area of Hydrogen and Fuel Cells.

 Current Research Students: